Navigation Bar

 Open Notepad.

-Copy and paste the following exactly:
+Copy and paste the following exactly and save to:

 Windows Registry Editor Version 5.00